Postgraduate research funding opportunities

 Stage 1 – Programme Application

-Submit an application including academic transcripts, SGSSS application template, CV and referee details to the PhD Human Geography and Environment Sciences programme (see link below) by Thursday 20 November 2025 at 23:59.
+Submit an application including academic transcripts, academic statement and research proposal as per guidance below, CV and referee details to the PhD Human Geography and Environment Sciences programmee (see link below) by Thursday 20 November 2025 at 23:59.
 Please ensure that you clearly state your interest in the ESRC funding in your application.

 Apply for a Human Geography and Environmental Sciences PhD